Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 In a statement posted Tuesday morning, China's National Health Commission said that it had "immediately requested the Guangdong Provincial Health Commission to seriously investigate and verify" He's claims.

-CRISPR enables scientists to make very precise changes in DNA much more easily than before.
-As a result, it's revolutionizing scientific research and raising high hopes for major breakthroughs, including preventing and treating many diseases.
+CRISPR enables scientists to make precise changes in DNA much more easily than before.
+The technique is revolutionizing scientific research and raising high hopes for major breakthroughs, including preventing and treating many diseases.

-But making changes in human DNA that could be passed down for generations has long been considered off-limits.
+But making changes in human DNA that could be passed down from generation to generation has long been considered off-limits.
 One reason is that a mistake could introduce a new disease that could be passed down for generations.
 Another is that it could open the door to "designer babies" — children that are modified for nonmedical reasons, such as to be taller, stronger or smarter.

 Other scientists have previously used CRISPR to edit genes in human embryos and are continuing to explore ways to correct genetic defects in embryos.
 At the summit, Paula Amato of the Oregon Health & Science University in Portland Ore., said her group planned to try to correct defects that increase the risk for breast cancer and Huntington's disease.